MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 [8.0.0] - 2023-MM-DD
 --------------------

-This major Architecture version introduces the following main features:
+This major Architecture version update introduces the following main features:

 - Added compatibility with dynamic linkers enabling Address Space Layout Randomization (ASLR).
 - Added :ref:`Feature build on device <build_feature_on_device>`.
 For that, the SOAR has been deeply redesigned and split into multiple phases.